-Prof. Massimo Osanna, is the Superintendent of Archaeological Heritage of Pompeii, Herculaneum and Stabia (from 3.4.2014).
+Prof. Massimo Osanna, is the Superintendent of the Archaeological Heritage of Pompeii, Herculaneum, and Stabia (from 3.4.2014).
 Visiting Professor at the École Normale Supérieure, Paris (November 2013 – January 2014).
-Member of the Board of guarantee of the Ph.D. of the University of Basilicata “Cities and landscapes: Architecture, Archaeology, Cultural Heritage, History and resources, a board Member of the scientific journal” Archäologischer Anzeiger “(DAI / Hirmer Verlag GmbH), Professor of Classical Archaeology University of Heidelberg, Archaeologisches Institut (summer semester: replacement prof. Tonio Hoelscher).
+Member of the Board of Guarantee of the Ph.D. of the University of Basilicata “Cities and landscapes: Architecture, Archaeology, Cultural Heritage, History and Resources, a Board Member of the scientific journal” Archäologischer Anzeiger “(DAI / Hirmer Verlag GmbH), Professor of the Classical Archaeology University of Heidelberg, Archaeologisches Institut (summer semester: replacement prof. Tonio Hoelscher).

 Pilar Fatás Monforte

 and Research Center of Altamira (Cantabria, Spain)